All-day workshops (with lunch)

 Peak Performance Practices of Highly Effective and Happy Faculty

-Susan Robison, Principal, Professor Destressor, College of Notre Dame of Maryland
+Susan Robison, Principal, Professor Destressor, Notre Dame of Maryland University

 Faculty work hard, yet secretly worry that they are not working effectively.
 This practical, interactive workshop based on studies on faculty productivity, peak performance, work-life balance, and satisfaction will distill the work habits and practices of the most successful and engaged academics.
 Set up a life management system to take charge of those overwhelming to-do lists and increase your creativity in teaching, research, and service.
 Learn tools to manage priorities, goals, and relationships.